 However, the frequency for such buses has been greatly reduced so it may be quite inconvenient.
 That said, you may also take AREX all-stop train from Incheon Airport to Hongik University Station, or Seoul Station, which cost way cheaper than a private taxi.

-While the instructions from the immigration officer were to head straight to the hotel and wait for the result, the hotels that I booked required my negative PCR test result to proceed with my check-in procedure.
+While the instructions from the immigration officer were to take any mode of transportation head straight to the hotel and wait for the result, the hotels that I booked required my negative PCR test result to proceed with my check-in procedure.
 As the PCR test results will take approximately 2-3 hours to arrive, I decided not to take a private taxi from the airport.
-Taking the AREX train to Seoul station then changing to a taxi to Gangnam makes more sense at it is way cheaper, and by the time I got to the hotel lobby, I have already received my test result.
+Taking the AREX train to Seoul station and then changing to a taxi to Gangnam makes more sense as it is way cheaper, and by the time I got to the hotel lobby, I have already received my test result.

 Generally, you can wear any type of mask you are comfortable with, especially in Seoul, Busan or any other cities.
 However, while I was in the mountains at Namhae, there was a public notice outside the entrance that requires visitors to wear a KF94 mask so you may want to prepare some.
 Also, I noticed my mask gets damp way more easily in the winter temperature so it is good to prepare extra in your bag just in case!